NetLockJ/frc-game-planner/README.md

 - Reset will completely reset everything than can be changed and will clear all game stage fields
 - Colors will change the color of the pen, arrows, and zone polygons

-## Known Bugs
-- Arrow tip color doesn't appear as the currently selected color (WIP)
+## Currently in the works
+- Team Numbers
+- Saving